-\end{itemize} Assumptions (1) and (3) are known as the capacity condition and embedding property, respectively \citep{pillaud2018statistical, fischer2020sobolev}.
-Assumptions (1), (2), and (3) provide progressively finer conditions on the regularity of the features \(\tilde \phi(u, t, x)\).
-Indeed, it is straightforward to show that Assumption (1) implies Assumption (2) with \(r_2 = r_1\), and Assumption (2) implies Assumption (3) with \(r_3 = r_2\) (see Remark 3 in \citet{berthier2020tight}).
-In the setting of noisy kernel ridge regression, Assumption (1) allows to refine learning rates from \(n^{-1/4}\) (\(r_1 = 0\)) to \(n^{-1/2}\) (\(r_1 = 1\)).
-In the setting of noiseless kernel ridge regression, Assumption (2) allows to refine learning rates from \(n^{-1/2}\) (\(r_2 = 0\)) to \(n^{-1}\) (\(r_2 = 1\)), while Assumption (3) allows to refine them from \(n^{-1}\) (\(r_3 = 0\)) to arbitrarily fast polynomial decay as \(r_3 \to +\infty\).
-For completeness, we present these three assumptions here; however, for clarity, in this work, we base our proofs on the more stringent Assumption (3) (instead of considering Assumptions (2) and (3)). \end{remark}
+Assumptions (1) and (3) are known as the capacity condition and embedding property, respectively \citep{pillaud2018statistical, fischer2020sobolev}.
+Assumptions (1), (2), and (3) give progressively finer regularity conditions on the features \(\tilde \phi(\theta,t,x)\).
+Indeed, Assumption (2) implies Assumption (1) with \( r_1=r_2\), and Assumption (3) implies Assumption (2) with \(r_2=r_3 \); see Remark 3 in \citet{berthier2020tight}.
+In noisy kernel ridge regression, Assumption (1) refines rates from \(N^{-1/4}\) when \(r_1=0\) to \(N^{-1/2}\) when \(r_1=1\).
+In noiseless kernel ridge regression, Assumption (2) refines rates from \(N^{-1/2}\) when \(r_2=0\) to \(N^{-1}\) when \(r_2=1\), while Assumption (3) refines them from \(N^{-1}\) when \(r_3=0\) to arbitrarily fast polynomial decay as \(r_3\to1\).
+For completeness, we present all three assumptions, but for clarity we base our proofs on the stronger Assumption (3). \end{remark}